cole/tornforms/README.markdown

 ### `with_form` Decorator

-An easier way to use forms with Tornado is the `with_form` decorator.
+An easier way to use tornforms with Tornado is the `with_form` decorator.

     @with_form(foo_form)
     def post(self):